catfoolyou/Block-Bypass/README.md

 # Chromebooks
 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.

-G10 chromebooks (drawper) have cr50 chips, which the G11 ones (yavijo) have might, but probably dont have ti50, making it harder to unenroll.
+G10 chromebooks (drawper) have cr50 chips, which the G11 ones (yavijo) have might, but probably dont have ti50, making it harder to unenroll if you have a ti50.

 According to a high-level leak from inside DIT, *MOST*, if not all FCPS chromebooks have ti50.
 Highschool Drawper chromebooks have cr50 chips [(proof)](https://docs.mrchromebox.tech/docs/supported-devices.html#:~:text=HP%20Fortis%2014%20G10,CR50%20(SuzyQ)%2C%20jumper), while the middle school Yavijo ones are ti50 *capable*, but we have older models that have cr50 chips [(proof)](https://docs.mrchromebox.tech/docs/supported-devices.html#:~:text=HP%20Fortis%2014%20inch,CR50/Ti50%20(SuzyQ)).